-Students are required to comply with the University, School of Nursing, and clinical site policies and procedures for the Health Insurance Portability and Accountability Act (HIPAA).
-In some instances, students may be required to complete more than one HIPAA training exercise/program (e.g. HIPAA training for TTU and HIPAA training for the clinical site).
-At a minimum, students are required to complete a HIPAA training as part of the Clinical Course Requirements prior to beginning clinical practicum.
+Students are required to comply with the home school University, College/School of Nursing, and clinical site policies and procedures for the Health Insurance Portability and Accountability Act (HIPAA).
+In some instances, students may be required to complete more than one HIPAA training exercise/program (e.g. HIPAA training for ETSU and HIPAA training for the clinical site).
+At a minimum, students are required to complete annual HIPAA training through ETSU as part of the Clinical Course Requirements prior to entry into the clinical site.
+Information regarding HIPAA training comes from the HIPAA Compliance Office in the Office of University Counsel.
+Failure to complete required training will delay student entry into the clinical site.

 Patient confidentiality is of utmost importance and must be observed.
 Students are strictly prohibited from removing patient data and/or information in paper or electronic form from the clinical site.
-De-identified information required for completion of course assignments should be obtained during or after patient encounters while at the clinical site.

-Students are strongly encouraged to review HIPAA information on the Medscape website and on the U.S. Department of Health and Human Services website.
+Deidentified information required for completion of course assignments should be obtained during or after patient encounters while at the clinical site.
+Students are strongly encouraged to review the information on the ETSU HIPAA Compliance Office website and on this U.S. Department of Health and Human Services website.

 Students who are in breach of HIPAA are subject to disciplinary action including, but not limited to, clinical site dismissal, course failure, program dismissal, University expulsion, and/or potential litigation.
-Students with questions about HIPAA should contact the TTU Office of Research.
+Students with questions about HIPAA should contact the ETSU HIPAA Compliance Office.